Office of the Vice President for

 To ensure prudent management of all funds entrusted to the University for carrying out its programs and activities, this policy and its procedure outline the principles governing university expenditures and prescribes a policy and procedure for ensuring appropriate signature authority for all university expenditures.
 These guidelines are provided to assist all university departments in meeting their obligation of public accountability to the State of Texas, governmental agencies, and to other constituencies that have provided funds for the University's use.

-All university expenditures shall be consistent with applicable state and federal laws and regulations; with any restrictions, rules, or regulations placed on the use of the funds by donors and granting or contracting agencies; and with prudent management practices.
-In addition, all expenditures must be reasonable and necessary for carrying out the programs and activities of the University within the budget allocations.
-These expenditures must be approved by the senior administrative official having the appropriate signature authority (e.g., director, department head/dean, or principal investigator) and must be documented in a way that clearly substantiates such reasonableness and necessity.
+All University expenditures shall be consistent with applicable state and federal laws and regulations; with any restrictions, rules, or regulations placed on the use of the funds by donors and granting or contracting agencies; and with prudent management practices.
+In addition, all expenditures must be reasonable and necessary for carrying out the programs and activities of the University within budget allocations.
+Expenditures must be approved by the Senior Administrative Official of the unit, and must be documented in a way that clearly substantiates such reasonableness and necessity.

-Certify: To approve an expenditure by signing the expenditure document.
+1) To approve an expenditure by signing the appropriate document, e-mail approval, or through electronic workflow.
 Such certification ensures that:

 - The expenditure is made for the purpose for which funds were budgeted.

-- The procurement process was followed in accordance with all state, federal, UH System, and university guidelines.
+- The procurement process was followed and the documents are prepared in accordance with all state, federal, UH System, and university guidelines.

 - The funds required are available.

-Certifying Signatory: The individual who has been authorized to approve expenditures for a department, project, or division and whose signature must appear on any expenditure document initiated by that unit.
-In the individual's absence, either the immediate supervisor or whoever the individual has designated to the Finance Office by memorandum or e-mail to manually sign or electronically approve transactions.
+Certifying Signatory: The university employee who is authorized to certify expenditures for a department, project, or division and whose signature, email approval or approval through electronic workflow must appear on any expenditure document initiated by that unit.

 Division/Department Administrator: The chief officer within each division or department.

-Expenditure and Other Financial Documents: Generally, documents committing or eliciting payment from university funds.
+Expenditure and Other Financial Documents: Generally, documents committing or eliciting payment from university funds, which require a certifying signatory’s signature, email approval or approval through electronic workflow.

-Principal Investigator (PI): The faculty or administrator directing the technical aspects of a project, and/or carrying out research efforts within the scope authorized by the agency, and authorizing all expenditures of award funds within administrative constraints imposed by the agency, the state, and/or the university.
+Principal Investigator (PI): The faculty or administrator with responsibility for directing the technical aspects of a project, and/or carrying out research efforts within the scope authorized by the agency, and authorizing all expenditures of award funds within administrative constraints imposed by the agency, the state, and/or the University.
 In the absence of the PI, the division dean may authorize expenditure of funds.

-University Funds: All monetary resources available in institutional accounts--from all ledgers, all accounts, all sources--except for funds held by the institution as fiscal agent for individuals or organizations (agency funds/ledger 9).
+University Funds: All monetary resources available in institutional cost centers--from all funds, all sources except for funds held by the institution as fiscal agent for individuals or organizations (agency funds/ fund 9).

 To provide controls that ensure accountability for all university funds, the following principles shall govern:

-- The division or department is entrusted with the authority and has ultimate responsibility for ensuring that procurement, expenditure, cash handling, and other financial matters are managed in accordance with this and other institutional policies and procedures.
+- The Senior Administrative Official of a division or department is entrusted with the authority and has ultimate responsibility for ensuring that procurement, expenditure, cash handling, and other financial matters are managed in accordance with this and other institutional policies and procedures.

-- Only the president, the vice president, the division or departmental administrators of each division shall have authority to certify expenditure of university funds or to delegate such authority.
-Authority will be delegated to a very limited number of personnel within each division.
+- Only the Senior Administrative Official of each division/department shall have authority to certify expenditure of university funds or to delegate such authority.
+Authority will be delegated to a very limited number of capable, responsible personnel within each unit.
+In the individual's absence, either the immediate supervisor or appropriate cabinet-level supervisor may manually sign, email approve or electronically approve transactions.

 - Certain specialized purchases require additional approval by the department with oversight responsibility for those items.